 - Persons eligible as HRS Person of Interest such as external contractors and emeritus faculty and staff.
 Contact your departmental HR office, or the UW Service Center for more information.

-When should you use Manifest to create new Identities?
+When should you use an invite from Manifest to create new Identities?